gududon13/dharma/Proof(pramana).md

 A guide for living in this world . by one having thousands brain , thousands eye and thousands of leg simply by humans for humans. with collective intelligence

-# for Any thing to modify on this repo . you must supply at least one proof . out of 3(can be increased using proof to increase the number of proof (bootstrapping))
    # PROOF 1
    # PRACTICAL PROOF (Sanskrit :- pratakshya)
       description: